na-na-hi/renget/archive/h5izt6.md

 They all stopped attacking.

 As the disguised construct coughed blood, the other kids cried out horrifically, playing their role flawlessly.
+Two girls even burst into tears.

 "What did you do!?!"
 "You killed him!"
 "Murderer!"
 "He was just a kid!"